-Replacing the Transmitter Battery

-If it takes several pushes on the button to lock or unlock the doors, replace the battery as soon as possible.
+Replacing the Transmitter Battery If it takes several pushes on the button to lock or unlock the doors, button to lock or unlock the doo replace the battery as soon as possible.

 Battery type: CR1616

 To replace the battery:

 - 1. Remove the screw at the base of the transmitter with a small Phillips-head screwdriver. - 2.
 Separate the transmitter by prying its middle seam with your fingernail.